I Smile Back: Plot

 Home from rehab, Laney makes a cake with her family.
 The power goes out and they sing and dance by candlelight.
 Later, Laney and Bruce meet with a counselor regarding Eli's anxiety.
-Eli worries he too will have to go to rehab.
+Eli worries he too will have to go to rehab one day.
 Laney and Bruce later go to Donny's restaurant for a birthday dinner for Susan, who is now pregnant, where Laney insults another couple.

-Later, Laney accompanies Bruce to a seminar in a hotel near Roger's home.
-While Bruce attends the conference, she takes a cab to Roger's house, meeting his young daughter Daisy for the first time.
+She accompanies Bruce to a seminar in a hotel near Roger's home.
+While Bruce attends the conference, she secretly takes a cab to Roger's house, meeting her half-sister Daisy for the first time.
 She learns of her grandmother's untimely death.
-Roger offers excuses for abandoning his family.
-Laney cries in the taxi back, calls Bruce and gets no answer.
+Roger only offers excuses for abandoning his family.
+Laney cries in the taxi back, calls Bruce, and gets no answer.

-Walking into a bar, she flirts with the bartender and tells him to "keep 'em coming."
+Laney goes to a bar and spends the rest of the evening getting drunk.
 At the hotel, Bruce packs.
 Laney enters, apologizing for missing dinner.
 Tired of her lies, he pushes her against the wall and shouts at her.
 Leaving, he tells her that the children will continue staying with his sister as he doesn't trust her and that he will meet them all at Eli's recital.

-Bruce arrives at the recital as Eli begins playing the piano, hesitantly at first but more confidently as he continues.
+At the event, Eli begins playing the piano, hesitantly at first but more confidently as he continues.
 All applaud when he finishes.
-Back at home, Laney praises Eli, then retreats to the bathroom to snort from her hidden drug stash.
-Bruce, Eli and Janey find her there, bleeding from her nose.
-Laney leaves in an SUV.
-Reason gone, she closes her eyes, takes her hands off the wheel and drives through a red light unscathed.
-She drives to Donny's restaurant, asking him for something to calm her down, but he refuses.
-Susan calls and he leaves.
-Laney then takes pills from his desk and downs them.
-She leaves and visits a bar.
-Ordering a beer, she flirts with a man and they have sex in the basement.
-When she drunkenly taunts him, he slams her face twice into a stone wall and empties her wallet, leaving her unconscious.
+Back at home, Laney praises Eli, then retreats to the bathroom.
+She tries to snort cocaine, and her damaged nasal passages cause her to suffer a nosebleed.

+When her family discovers and confronts her, Laney gets in her SUV and tries to commit suicide by speeding through a busy intersection with her eyes closed.
+Emerging unscathed, she goes to see Donny, but he refuses to give her drugs and leaves to answer a phone call from Susan.
+Laney steals anti-anxiety pills from his desk and swallows them.
+She goes to another bar, drinks beer, and has drunken sex with a strange man in the basement.
+When she drunkenly taunts him, he slams her head twice into a stone wall and steals all the cash in her wallet.
 Later, she awakens caked in blood and takes a cab home.

 In the predawn glow, she prepares lunches, still battered and bloody.
 She hugs the whimpering dog and notices Bruce staring at her from the upstairs landing.
 Her face cracking, she shuffles out of the house and shuts the door.